Organising and Delivering The Scottish Open Chainsaw Carving Competition

 Lara is usually behind the camera tho Lara and Margarete are pictured here with Gin and Prosecco cocktails and Paige from the Old Bakery – Selfie taken by Karen on Midsummer night 2019.
-Karen also volunteers on the day with the Event Press Releases which is of course the purpose of this meeting!!
+Karen also volunteers on the day to do Face Painting and with the Event Press Releases which is of course the purpose of this meeting!!

 Lara’s children have grown up with Carve Carrbridge and with husband Bryce been regular day volunteers and it gives us great pleasure to welcome her daughter Zoe to the team for 2019.

 “I feel a real sense of pride in this event as my Mum has been heavily involved in Carve Carrbridge since its first year and am excited to join this dedicated and hard-working team.
 I work locally at a timeshare resort and am a busy mum of two.
 I thoroughly enjoy and make use of our local amenities….a particular fan of the local pub, Cairn Hotel.”

 Dean (like Zoe)has grown up with the Carve.

 His mum Norma served on the team for many years.
 Dean’s dad Colin is a regular on the Car Parking team and has in the past delivered the logs for the event.